Minnesota Health Insurance

 Low-income Minnesotans have access to health insurance through two government programs:

 1. Medical Assistance (MA): This is a Medicaid program, which is jointly funded by the state and federal government.
-About 918,000 Minnesota adults and children enrolled as of October 2019.8 There’s no monthly premium for coverage.
+About 1.2 million Minnesota adults and children enrolled as of April 2021.12 There’s no monthly premium for coverage.
 But you’ll have copayments for some services, which range from $1 to $3.

 The program is open to legal residents and citizens, including: